seasoncloud/Alleloscope/samples/SU008/scATAC/README.md

 4. Bin by cell (sparse) matrices for tumor samples.
 [EXAMPLE](https://github.com/seasoncloud/Alleloscope/blob/main/data-raw/SNU601/scDNA/tumor_sub.txt)
 * The values in the matrices represent total read counts for each cell in each bin.
 * Row name format:"chr1-1-20000"; The order of the columns (Each column is a cell.) should be the same as that in the barcodes.tsv.
-* For scATAC-seq data, peak by cell matrix can be converted to bin by cell matrix by summing up the signals.
+* For scATAC-seq data, peak by cell matrix can be converted to bin by cell matrix by summing up the signals or using standard fragments.tsv files (Cell Ranger output) [Example script](https://github.com/seasoncloud/Basic_CNV_SNV/blob/main/scripts/Gen_bin_cell_atac.R).
 <br/>

 5. Matrix for segmentation results from scDNA-seq or bulk WGS/WES.
 [EXAMPLE](https://github.com/seasoncloud/Alleloscope/blob/main/data-raw/SU008/scATAC/seg_table_WES.rds)